spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 ## Set up an OIDC Identity Provider on AWS

 To allow the SPIRE Agent to authenticate to an AWS service S3 bucket, you must configure an OpenID Connect identity provider.
-The AWS identity provider queries the SPIRE OIDC Discovery Provider REST API that you configured.
+The AWS identity provider queries the SPIRE OIDC Discovery Provider that you configured.

 1. Navigate to the AWS [Identity and Access Management (IAM) page](https://console.aws.amazon.com/iam/home#/home), logging in if necessary.